kamiljano/pathFinderLambda/README.md

 * regex - optional parameter.
 Validates that the returned body actually contains what it is expected to contain.
 Useful for cases when you want to filter out the fallback pages (like default 404 pages that are still correctly returned event though the path as such does not match any resource)
+* meta - optional parameter - an array of arbitrary key-value objects that allows you to specify attributes that will be published along with the SNS event

+# HTTP Responses

 * x-amzn-RequestId - a response header uniquely identifying the transaction within which this whole request is going to be processed